Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 .. image:: ../_static/2_Halpha_velocity.png

-At this point we can compare the Gaussian parameters measured against the true values.
+At this point, we can compare the Gaussian parameters measured against the true values.
 There are two ways to access the :math:`\textsc{LiMe}` measurements after a fitting.
 The first one is directly from the inherited attributes of the ``lime.io.EmissionFitting`` class in the ``lime.Spectrum`` objects.